achimt/doepy/docs/index.rst

 How to use it?
 --------------

-What supporitng packages are required?
+What supporting packages are required?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First make sure you have all the necessary packages installed.
 You can